Apply for Work Access Permit

 A Corridor Access Request is required for, but not limited to, the following activities:

-• Construction of new vehicle crossings, and repairs to existing.
+• construction of new vehicle crossings, and repairs to existing ones

-• Any activity that will alter or cause to be altered the surface of any part of the road reserve, including but not limited to excavating, drilling, resurfacing.
+• any activity that will alter or cause to be altered the surface of any part of the road reserve, including but not limited to excavating, drilling and resurfacing

 National Code of Practice - NZ Utilities Advisory Group (nzuag.co.nz)